|

 Jehovah is on my side among them that help me: Therefore shall I see my desire upon them that hate me" (vss.
 6,7).

-In these verse the remnant of Israel of this future day will joyfully sing that God is on her side and that she will fear nothing.
+In these verses the remnant of Israel of this future day will joyfully sing that God is on her side and that she will fear nothing.
 She will be of the profound conviction that no man can do anything against her.
 If God is for us, who can

 be against us, asked the Apostle Paul.
 The one concern for the people is that they know positively that they are on the Lord's side.
 When they are convinced of that fact, they need not fear what man can do to them.
 The nations of the